PineberryCode/OPM_API/README.md

 # SUMMARY
 - - -
-It's a REST API about the characters of OPM (One Punch Man), It includes some features such as:
+It is a REST API about the characters of OPM (One Punch Man).
+It includes some features such as:
 - Character skills
 - Nicknames
 - Age and special ability
 - Physical attributes (Height & weight)
-- Human & monster clasification.
+- Human & monster classification
 - Weapons and ranking system
 - - -
 ### All routes